Who can participate?

 What is a food bank and how does it differ from other feeding organizations?

 A food bank is a large feeding organization that stores and then distributes vast amounts of food to smaller feeding organizations.
 All federal (USDA/TEFAP) and state (SFPP) food are first given to your local food bank.
 The food banks then distribute this government food, along with food from local donors, to smaller organizations.
 Food Banks call these smaller organizations Agencies or partner charities.
 Agencies or partner charities could be any type of feeding organization such as a Food Pantry, Soup Kitchen, Shelter, After School Feeding Program, Senior Feeding Program, etc. The food then gets distributed by the Agencies to people in need (we refer to these people as Clients).
 In NJ alone, over 60 million pounds of food is distributed each year by the state’s 5 food banks.
-This food is then distributed to nearly 2,000 Agencies, and in turn is given to approximately 1.2 million NJ residents/Clients in need.
+This food is then distributed to nearly 2,000 Agencies or partner charities, and in turn is given to approximately 1.2 million NJ residents/Clients in need.

 What is the NJ Federation of Food Banks?

 There are 5 food banks in the state, and they make up the Federation.
 They are the Community FoodBank of NJ, Fulfill, the Food Bank of South Jersey, Mercer Street Friends Food Bank, and NORWESCAP Food Bank.
 They are all members of the nation’s largest hunger-relief organization, Feeding America.
 Combined, the Federation feeds around 1 million New Jersey residents.

 How do I know when and where to drop off the food?

 When you register your school, an e-mail will automatically be sent to the food bank that supports your county.
 They will contact you and advise what their hours of operation are, and answer any other questions that you may have.

 How can I learn more about hunger in NJ and the U.S.?